brunokoga/pathfinder-markdown/prd_markdown/ultimateCampaign/campaignSystems/retraining.md

 Retraining takes all your attention for 8 hours per day for a number of days based on what you're retraining.
 You can't perform any other strenuous activities while retraining, such as marching, adventuring, or crafting magic items.
 You can retrain only one thing at a time; you must complete or abandon a particular training goal before starting another one.
 Abandoning unfinished training means you lose all progress toward that training's goal and all costs associated with that training.

-Unless stated otherwise, retraining costs gp equal to 10 Ã your level Ã the number of days required to retrain.
+Unless stated otherwise, retraining costs gp equal to 10 × your level × the number of days required to retrain.
 This is normally paid in full at the start of the retraining period, but the GM might allow you to divide these payments over multiple days.
 At the GM's discretion, this training cost could be up to 50% higher or lower, depending on situational factors within the settlement—availability of trainers, local economy, cost of materials, and so on.

 Some retraining options require you to work with a trainer.
 If no suitable trainer is available, the GM might allow you to retrain yourself by spending twice the normal time.
 Even if you train yourself, you must still pay the cost for training (though you don't double the cost as you do the time).
 Any option that requires a trainer also requires some kind of training facility for that activity (such as a Dojo).